 Cumin is an essential spice for Indian curries and chutneys.
 The spice also works well in a variety of rice dishes, stews, soups, breads, pickles, barbecue sauces, and chili con carne recipes.
 It is best to be conservative when cooking with cumin as its flavor can easily overtake a dish.
 You can always add more later.

 Cumin is favored by vegetarian and vegan cooks as it adds a savory, meaty quality to dishes.

 Whole cumin seeds taste best when they are toasted first, bringing out the flavor of its essential oils.
 Toasted seeds can be added right to salads or on top of steamed rice.
 Frying cumin seeds in oil is the first step in many curry recipes, soon followed by diced onion and tomato.

 Since cumin is a member of the carrot family, it’s only natural to use it in this carrot soup recipe.
 The spice also plays well with cabbage, parsnip, eggplant, onions, peppers, tomatoes, potatoes, pomegranate, dates, rice, beans, lentils, lamb, beef, chicken, and venison.

 Another popular recipe that calls for cumin is the famous Turkish doner kebab.
 Greek and American cooks may know this dish better as the gyro, where garlic, oregano, and cumin are the dominant flavors.
 For a Turkish flair, add cloves, allspice, and sumac along with cumin.

-If you have any questions about cumin seeds or a favorite recipe that calls for it, let us know in the comments.
+You can find that recipe below, along with more of our favorite cumin-fused foods.
+If you have any questions about cumin or have a favorite recipe that calls for it, email us at email@example.com, or let us know in the comments below.